 Our long-term objective is to cause zero degradation of water quality.
-We typically treat our wastewater so it is clean enough to discharge into municipal wastewater systems, where it receives further treatment.
+We typically treat our wastewater either to direct discharge standards or so it is clean enough to discharge into municipal wastewater systems, where it receives further treatment.

 Improving the quality of our wastewater is as important as reducing the volume discharged, because reducing volumes can actually increase the concentration of waste within it.
 We test wastewater quality periodically but need better systems to monitor the volume we release.
 Many water utilities only measure the amount of water used, not wastewater discharged, so our data on wastewater released is incomplete.
 We are installing meters to capture our own data directly.

 Our Petcare facility in Mogi Mirim, Brazil, is the first Mars operation to develop a water self-sufficiency program.
 This program involves a combination of conservation, reuse, rainwater capture and an onsite well.
 These measures save some US$626,000 per year.

 The main savings come from reductions in water use, treatment, and the transport and disposal of solid waste generated during treatment.

 Wrigley factories across Asia manage their own wastewater treatment.
 The treated water is reused for on-site amenities and lessens the burden on municipal treatment systems.